eiffel-wrap-c/WrapC/doc/developer/Readme.md

 <a name="build_examples"></a>
 ## Building and Running the examples

 This step requires that you already have compiled the wrap_c tool.
 If you have downloaded a release package for you platform, you are lucky, since these packages already come with the wrap_c tool pre-compiled.

 You can find examples on how to use `WrapC` to create wrappers for C libraries in the directory `${WRAP_C}/examples`.
 These examples are fully functional, in that they include the necessary build automation to build the examples using Eiffel and C compiler combinations.

 <a name="build_automation"></a>
 ### Build Automation Explained

+#### Using Geant
 `WrapC` uses Geant a build tool specifically tailored for the Eiffel programming language.
 To learn more about Geant check the following links
 * 	[Overview of Geant](http://www.gobosoft.com/eiffel/gobo/geant/overview.html)